Global Fukaya category I: Introduction

 \subsection{Acknowledgements}

-I would like to thank Octav Cornea and Egor Shelukhin for discussions and support, Kevin Costello and Paul Seidel for interest.
-Hiro Lee Tanaka for enthusiasm, generously providing me with an early draft of his thesis, and finding a number of typoes in a draft of the paper.
-Bertrand Toen, for explaining to me an outline of the proof of some conjectures and for enthusiastic response.
-As well as Jacob Lurie for feedback on some questions.
-The paper was primarily written while I was a CRM-ISM postdoctoral fellow, and I am grateful for the wonderful research atmosphere provided by CRM-Montreal.
-It was then substantially revised during my stay at RIMS at Kyoto university, and I also thank the staff and Kaoru Ono for great hospitality and discussions.
+I would like to thank Octav Cornea, Egor Shelukhin, and Kaoru Ono for discussions and support, as well as Kevin Costello and Paul Seidel for interest.
+Hiro Lee Tanaka for enthusiasm, generously providing me with an early draft of his thesis and finding a number of misprints in a draft of the paper.
+Bertrand Toen for explaining to me an outline of the proof of some conjectures and for enthusiastic response.
+I also thank Jacob Lurie, for feedback on some questions.
+Special thanks to the referees for much help in the shaping of this paper.
+The paper was primarily conceived while I was a CRM-ISM postdoctoral fellow, and I am grateful for the wonderful research atmosphere provided by CRM-Montreal.
+I am also grateful for the hospitality of RIMS center at Kyoto university and ICMAT Madrid where parts of the paper were expanded.